90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: Brazil

-15. What is the Italian equivalent of Valentine’s Day, celebrated on February 14th?
+15. Question: What is the Italian equivalent of Valentine’s Day, celebrated on February 14th?

 Answer: La Festa Degli Innamorati

-16. In Denmark, what traditional Valentine’s Day gift is often given to friends and family?
+16. Question: In Denmark, what traditional Valentine’s Day gift is often given to friends and family?

 Answer: Gaekkebrev (joking letter) with a pressed white flower.